Hymomo/Liteyuki-LanguagePack/Readme.md

-You can put liteyuki packs on there :)
+You can put liteyuki language packs on there :)

 everyone can do!